Azure/terraform-azurerm-lz-vending/README.md

 ### <a name="input_umi_role_assignments"></a> [umi\_role\_assignments](#input\_umi\_role\_assignments)

 Description: Supply a map of objects containing the details of the role assignments to create for the user-assigned managed identity.
-This will be merged with the other role assignments specified in `var.role_assignments`
+This will be merged with the other role assignments specified in `var.role_assignments`.

+The role assignments can be used resource groups created by the `var.resource_groups_to_create` map.

 Requires both `var.umi_enabled` and `var.role_assignment_enabled` to be `true`.